-This study first evaluates the patterns, magnitude, and spatial extent of El Niño-induced tropical droughts during a control period in the 20th century in climate simulations, which have realistic evolution of greenhouse gasses.
-Next it examines the projected changes in the characteristics of El Niño, and in the strength of the identified patterns of El Niño-induced tropical drought in the 21st century.
-Finally, the patterns of mean precipitation changes are examined to assess whether those changes exacerbate or ameliorate the risk of El Niño-induced drought conditions in the 21st century.
+This study first evaluates the patterns, magnitude, and spatial extent of El Niño-induced tropical droughts during a control period in the twentieth century in climate simulations, which have realistic evolution of greenhouse gasses.
+Next it examines the projected changes in the characteristics of El Niño and in the strength of the identified patterns of El Niño-induced tropical drought in the twenty-first century.
+Finally, the patterns of mean precipitation changes are examined to assess whether those changes exacerbate or ameliorate the risk of El Niño-induced drought conditions in the twenty-first century.
 The use of the term drought in this study is the simple meteorological definition of precipitation deficits.
-Clearly, as the climate warms, and the atmospheric evaporative demand increases, water availability will decrease even if precipitation totals remain constant (e.g. Wang 2005; Easterling et al. 2007; McCabe and Wolock 2007).
+Clearly, as the climate warms, and the atmospheric evaporative demand increases, water availability will decrease even if precipitation totals remain constant (e.g., Wang 2005; Easterling et al. 2007; McCabe and Wolock 2007).
 Temperature changes in the tropics are likely to be smaller than the global average and will be much more spatially homogenous than mean precipitation changes.
-Previous studies provided comprehensive analysis of agricultural (Wang 2005) and hydrological (Nohra et al. 2006; Hoerling and Eischeid 2007) droughts in CMIP3 simulations.
+Previous studies provided comprehensive analysis of agricultural (Wang 2005) and hydrological (Nohara et al. 2006; Hoerling and Eischeid 2007) droughts in CMIP3 simulations.
 The investigation performed here complements these previous studies focusing on meteorological droughts in CMIP3 simulations during El Niño events.
-The interest here is to assess:
+The interest here is to assess

-- Projected changes in El Niño magnitude and frequency, relative to the 20th century characteristics of El Niño variability - Changes in El Niño-induced tropical teleconnections in the 21st century relative to those in the 20th century - The manner in which El Niño-induced tropical teleconnections intersect with 21st century precipitation change
+- projected changes in El Niño magnitude and frequency relative to the twentieth-century characteristics of El Niño variability; - changes in El Niño-induced tropical teleconnections in the twenty-first century relative to those in the twentieth century; and - the manner in which El Niño-induced tropical teleconnections intersect with twenty-first-century precipitation change.

-The manuscript is structured as follows.
-Section 2 describes the datasets and approach used in the investigation.
-Section 3 presents an analysis of model projected changes in El Niño itself between the 20th and 21st Centuries and also examines the ability of the coupled models to simulate tropical teleconnections associated with El Niño variability during the 20th century.
-Sections 4 and 5 examine how ENSO-induced drought patterns change in the 21st century and how such patterns can be combined with projected mean precipitation changes for estimating El Niño-induced drought risk in the 21st century.
+The manuscript is structured as follows: Section 2 describes the datasets and approach used in the investigation.
+Section 3 presents an analysis of model-projected changes in El Niño itself between the twentieth and twenty-first centuries and also examines the ability of the coupled models to simulate tropical teleconnections associated with El Niño variability during the twentieth century.
+Sections 4 and 5 examine how ENSO-induced drought patterns change in the twenty-first century and how such patterns can be combined with projected mean precipitation changes for estimating El Niño-induced drought risk in the twenty-first century.
 Section 6 concludes the manuscript with a summary and discussion of the findings.